 The purpose of the program is to promote the concept that the arts are integral to the learning process.
 To that end, Karel Gertsacov, a retired art school teacher from the Cranston School System, established a fund at the RI Foundation that will give out grants for projects that exemplify this concept.

-Currently, grants are administered once a year - this year's application deadline is October 23, 2020.
-You may submit an application at the address listed below.
+Currently, grants are administered once a year - You may submit an application at the address listed below.
 (Applications are available online 6 weeks before the deadline, usually the third week of September.)

 Successful grant projects mix academic programs with art learning and creation in new and interesting ways.
 Projects should be process-oriented, creative, make the best use of limited resources, and ideally result in student creation of new work.